mkleung-dev/CarND-Capstone/README.md

 ## Waypoint Updater Node

 Waypoint updater node is responsible to compute the target velocity property of each waypoint based on the traffic light.
 The node subscribes to the `/base_waypoints`, `/current_pose`, `/obstacle_waypoint`, and `traffic_waypoint` topics.
-It publish a list of waypoints, containing velocities, ahead of the car to the `/final_waypoints` topics.
+It publishes a list of waypoints, containing velocities, ahead of the car to the `/final_waypoints` topics.

 They are located in `./ros/src/waypoint_updater/`.